This piece was originally published on November 25, 2019, and was updated on October 25, 2022.

 While it’s not always possible to increase your down payment in the short term, you should always consider how close you are to the next CMHC range.

 It’s critical to know that the maximum duration of a mortgage for any down payment less than 20% is 25 years.
-There is no 40-year amortization, the conservatives dumped it in 2008.
-Play with the numbers to see where you best fit – for instance, can you do a 35 year amortization and avoid CMHC or better a 25 year with less of a down payment and utilizing the CMHC insurance?
+There is no 40-year amortization - the Conservatives dumped it in 2008.
+Play with the numbers to see where you best fit – for instance, can you do a 35-year amortization and avoid the need for mortgage default insurance, or, better yet, a 25-year amortization period with less of a down payment and utilizing CMHC insurance?

 Want a better mortgage rate?